Offerings

-Works across all OS and Google-first environments, not tied to Microsoft's stack.
+Works across all operating systems and Google-first environments, instead of being tied to Windows, Azure AD, or desktop tools.

 – Michael K., Head of Enterprise Analytics